Most patients walk into our practice on either zero supplements or 18 supplements. Neither is right.

 • Patients on diuretics, PPIs, or who drink coffee heavily run lower.

-Dosing that actually works: 300–400 mg of elemental magnesium per day, taken in the evening.
+Dosing that actually works: 300 to 400 mg of elemental magnesium per day, taken in the evening.
 Glycinate for general use and sleep; threonate if cognitive support is the goal; citrate if also targeting constipation.
-Avoid magnesium oxide — it's poorly absorbed and mostly produces GI side effects without raising tissue levels.
+Avoid magnesium oxide.
+It's poorly absorbed and mostly produces GI side effects without raising tissue levels.

 2. Vitamin D3 + K2.